Professor Fred Galves

-Professor Galves is a 1986 graduate of Harvard Law School and was a tenured law professor at Pacific McGeorge School of Law for over twenty years, having recently retired from McGeorge in 2015.
+Professor Fred Galves is a 1986 graduate of Harvard Law School and was a tenured law professor at Pacific McGeorge School of Law for over twenty years, before retiring from McGeorge in 2015.

 Professor of Law

 Text books, law review articles…